armin-reichert/pacman-javafx/README.md

 To build the Linux executables, you need to have a Linux JDK on your computer.
 Edit the variable `linux.jdk.path` in the `pom.xml`files to point to your local path.

+After having build the executable it can be started via the command line by calling `mvn javafx:run`.

 ## How to use

 Starting the game and switching game variant: